Interested in running a Facebook advertising campaign but not sure where to start?

 This box will pop up:

-Choose your source, which will be your customer file or your website traffic.
+Choose your source, which in this case, will be your customer file or your website traffic.
 Then choose the country you want to target.
-You can only choose one, so choose the country which is most relevant for you.
-Then you can slide the the circle to increase or decrease the lookalike audience size.

 Do this for both your website traffic and your customer file.
 That should leave you with 4 audiences:

 – Website traffic